Abdellah-Laassairi/jiragen/docs/cli.md

 jiragen init
 ```

-This command will create the `.jiragen` directory and initialize the configuration file.
+This command will initialize the configuration file.

 ### generate